-To obtain maximum accuracy from the PMC-12Al64 board, autocalibration should be performed after power warmup and after each initialization.
-Autocalibration uses current settings for the analog input voltage range, and ignores all other control parameters such as input configuration, clocking rates, etc. No control settings are altered during autocalibration, and external analog input signals are ignored.
+To obtain maximum accuracy, autocalibration should be performed after: (a) power warmup, (b) each initialization, and (c) after a change in voltage range selection.
+Autocalibration uses current settings for the analog input voltage range, and ignores other control parameters such as input configuration, clocking rates, etc. No control settings are altered during autocalibration, and external analog input signals are ignored.

 Autocalibration is invoked by setting the Autocal control bit HIGH in the BCR.
 The control bit returns LOW (normal operation) automatically at the end of autocalibration.
-Autocalibration can be invoked at any time, and has a duration of approximately one second.
+Autocalibration can be invoked at any time, and has a duration of approximately 2-4 seconds.
 Completion of the operation can be detected either by selecting the 'Autocalibration Operation Completed' interrupt condition (paragraph 3.7) and waiting for the interrupt request, or by simply waiting a sufficient amount of time to ensure that autocalibration has been completed.